peter88213/nvhelp-de/source/nv_aeon2/index.rst

 -  Updated event span is specified in days/hours/minutes as in *novelibre*.
 -  Non-empty event description and event tags are updated.
--  Event properties "Beschreibung" and "Notizen" are generated, if missing.
+-  Event properties "Description" and "Notes" are generated, if missing.
--  Events erzeugend or updated from "Normal" sections are assigned to the *Narrative* arc.
+-  Events created or updated from "Normal" sections are assigned to the *Narrative* arc.
 -  "Narrative" events are removed if the associated section is deleted in *novelibre*.
--  Entity types "Arc", "Character", "Location", and "Item" are erzeugend, if missing.
+-  Entity types "Arc", "Character", "Location", and "Item" are created, if missing.
--  A "Narrative" arc is erzeugend, if missing.
+-  A "Narrative" arc is created, if missing.
--  A "Storyline" arc role is erzeugend, if missing.
+-  A "Storyline" arc role is created, if missing.
 -  New arcs, characters, locations, and items are added, if assigned to sections.
 -  Arc, character, location, and item relationships are updated, if the entity names match.
--  When creating events from sections without date/time, they get the actual date and are sorted in reading order.
--  When creating events from sections without any date/time information, they get the default date from the *novelibre*-Projekt, and are sorted in reading order.
+-  When creating events from sections without any date/time information, they get the default date from the *novelibre* project, and are sorted in reading order.
 If there is no default date set, "today" is used.
--  When processing unspecific "day/hour/minute" information, the default date from the *novelibre*-Projekt is used. f there is no default date set, "today" is used.
+-  When processing unspecific "day/hour/minute" information, the default date from the *novelibre* project is used for date calculation.
+   If there is no default date set, "today" is used as reference date.

 Benutzerdefinierte Konfiguration